BlueFyre22/BlueFyre22/README.md

 # Hi there, I'm Greg Marlin 👋
-I'm a software developer passionate about web development and open-source projects.
+I'm a software developer passionate about web development and buiding applications!
+I'm learning quickly and will no doubt blow your mind soon.

 ## 🔥 Tech Stack
 - 💻 Languages: JavaScript, C#, HTML, CSS